vamseeachanta/teamresumes/cv/ss_resume.md

 ### Engineering Physics Based calculations - Plate Buckling

-- Developed a module for cathodic protection engineering calculations using Python.
+- Developed a module for plate buckling engineering calculations using Python.
 - Calculated the plate and stiffner buckling.
 - Calculation useful for the following structures:
   - ship structure